 Odysseus famously took 10 years to get back home from battle, with Sparta being one of his main stop of points, where plenty of battles ensued.

 Head to The Menelaion, where excavations are uncovering a significant Mycenaean settlement.
 The views over to Sparta are spectacular from here so it is well worth the drive and there are always opportunities to stop off along the way to soak up the Greek atmosphere.

 Troy is famously known as being the battleground for the Trojan war and is steeped in plenty of history to keep little ones entertained for a fun day out.
-You will be best spending a few days here, either by taking a plane or a short ferry from Rhodes, Kos or Samos to Marmaris or Kusadasi.
+You can visit Turkey from Greece, either by taking a plane or a short ferry from Rhodes, Kos or Samos to Marmaris or Kusadasi.

-These adventures can be combined for a full on Greek Myth experience or simply built into your itinerary for your standard Greek holiday, either way you are sure to have lots of godly fun!
+These adventures can be combined for a full-on Greek Myth experience or simply built into your itinerary for your standard Greek holiday, either way, you are sure to have lots of godly fun!